-In considering Australia’s measurement framework, the review has four objectives:
+In considering Australia’s measurement framework, the review has 4 objectives:

 The review is gathering input and insights from stakeholders about Australia’s measurement legislation.

-If you wish to be kept updated regarding the progress of the review and the release of future discussion papers, please contact us at firstname.lastname@example.org and we will add your details to our mailing list.
+If you wish to be kept updated about the progress of the review and release of discussion papers, please email email@example.com and we will add your details to our mailing list.

 What should Australia’s measurement laws cover in a modern economy?

 2. Traceable Measurement [3.8MB PDF] [1.11MB DOCX]

 What are the legally acceptable ways of ascertaining if a measurement is consistent with a unit of measurement allowed for legal use in Australia?

 What is the best way to ensure measuring instruments are suitably accurate and appropriate for use in both trade and non-trade contexts?

 How can measurement laws ensure a level playing field for trade and ensure consumer confidence in a modern economy?